City of Brotherly Love Battling Addiction Crisis

 Work has already begun by increasing the number of treatment slots available.
 As Jones begins to address this immense challenge, he made it clear that the goal was for positive treatment – not blame.
 “For those who have substance abuse disorders we really want to make sure that our system is welcoming, no matter what door they come in.”

 If you or a loved one are struggling with addiction, don’t hesitate to seek out help today.
 There are many excellent centers in the region.
-You may also want to consider out of state facilities such as the Florida House Experience, which are often covered by insurance.
+You may also want to consider out of state facilities such as FHE Health, which are often covered by insurance.

 Substance abuse treatment is available.
 Don’t wait any longer to ask for help.